The Job Creators Network Defends Small Businesses from MLB’s Harmful Actions

-Alfredo Ortiz released the following statement:
+Alfredo Ortiz, JCN President and CEO, released the following statement:

 “MLB’s decision to punish these Atlanta small businesses and residents who bear no responsibility for their state’s political action was wrong — no matter what one judge says.
 The Job Creators Network will continue fighting tirelessly to make it right.

 In the meantime, we have decided to withdraw our lawsuit against Major League Baseball.
 But I’m here today to promise Atlanta-area small businesses that we will continue to find ways to remedy the injustice inflicted upon them.
 While we are withdrawing our case from federal court here in New York, we will continue to evaluate our legal options and other out of court opportunities.
 We will have more information to announce in the coming days.”

 Major League Baseball catered to activist lies about Georgia’s voting law and in an act of virtue signaling callously retaliated by moving the All-Star Game from Atlanta to Denver.
 This move deprived local small businesses, which are the backbone of Atlanta’s communities, over $100 million in lost revenues at a time when they needed it most.